Sdamirsa/HappyTreeResearchFriends/README.md

-Welcome to the Happy Tree Research Friends community.
+Welcome to the Happy Tree Research Friends (HPT) community.
 Founded three years ago with my mentee and friends, Happy Tree Research Friends is a collaborative group that facilitates continuous learning and growth.
 It would be great if you could modify and/or complete these pathways.
+Feel free to share it in any format you like without or with my name.

-# HPT Pathways
+# Pathways
 ### Start your Research Journey
+English Version

-### Start AI as (bio)medical with no coding background
+### Start AI as (bio)medical student with no coding background
+Farsi Version
+English Version (loading...)

+### MD+US Pathway
-### MD+US (Send me a message in [Telegram](https://www.t.me/sdamirsa), with a brief intro about yourself)
+Farsi Version (Send me a message in [Telegram](https://www.t.me/sdamirsa), with a brief intro about yourself)

 # 4my Team